 The London-based Couriers and Logistics Branch of the Independent Workers of Great Britain is doing pioneering work defending the rights of workers in the British courier and logistics industry, including self-employed workers for major courier companies and food delivery companies such as Deliveroo and UberEats.
 About page.
 Join page.

 The ÖGB supports the interests of crowdworkers.
-For Support, you can contact email@example.com.
+For Support, please contact email@example.com

 The Austrian Chamber of Labor (Arbeiterkammer) ist doing pioneering work researching the working conditions of crowdworkers.
 For questions you can contact: Sylvia.firstname.lastname@example.org